 From hunting down temples to prowling through hawkers centres for some of the region’s best food, this isn’t a city where you’ll ever go bored (even if you’ve heard otherwise).

 - Chinatown: One of Singapore’s most interesting quarters, Chinatown provides an interesting historical contrast with the modern developments in the CBD to the east.
 Low-rise heritage building hide small shops, restaurants & boutiques that harken back to the city’s humbler origins before turning into a global financial powerhouse.
-While you’re here, don’t miss out on the spectacular Buddha Tooth Relic Temple as well as the Chinatown Complex Food Centre and Maxwell Food Centre, two of the best places to eat in Singapore.
+While you’re here, don’t miss out on the spectacular Buddha Tooth Relic Temple as well as the Chinatown Complex Food Centre, Chinatown Food Street, and Maxwell Food Centre, three of the best places to eat in Singapore.

 - Gardens by the Bay: It’s hard to imagine a time (it wasn’t long ago), that the Gardens by the Bay wasn’t part of the Singapore sightseeing experience.
-This stunning 250-acre park is one of the best places in the city to while away a few hours among its lovely biodiverse greenery including a flower dome and cloud forest.
+This stunning 250-acre park is one of the top things to see in Marina Bay and one of the best places in Singapore to while away a few hours among its biodiverse greenery.
+A visit to its two conservatories, the Flower Dome and Cloud Forest, is a must.
 In the evening, though, is when the gardens truly come alive.
-Time your visit for the nightly light show at the supertree grove to see something that looks (quite literally) out of this world.
+Time your visit for the nightly light show at the supertree grove to see something that looks (quite literally!) out of this world.

 - Kampong Glam: Whoever said that Singapore’s short on historical sites clearly didn’t spend any time in the old Arab quarter of Kampong Glam.
 Singapore’s most Malay and Islamic-influenced area is home to a number of worthy attractions including the golden-domed Sultan Mosque and Haji Lane, one of the city’s hippest and most colourful streets.